mjschipper/wazaair_lavadapter/README.md

 # wazaair_lavadapter
 **This is an adapter for the Waza Air to insert a set of Lavalier microphones between the cushion and speaker.**

-- I initally created the WAZA_Headphone_Spacer.scad file using OpenCAD to get the correct shape and alignment of the magnet and locator holes.
+- I initally created the WAZA_Headphone_Spacer.scad file using OpenSCAD to get the correct shape and alignment of the magnet and locator holes.
 - After getting a correct fit i started using Blender to add a Lavalier Microphone clip to hold the mics.
 Then exported to STL for printing.

 **WIP:**